CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - The starting room is not the entrance of the dungeon
 - The pause overlay does not affect Link's sprite
 - Sprites still animate when the game is paused
-- - Fireballs are missing from the wizard room
+- Fireballs are missing from the wizard room
+- Wizard takes damage

 ## Intentional Differences From Source Game:
 - Interaction with Wizard and spawning text is not implemented